Quadrifolium/TFinMedia/en-GB/20140606 新京报(The Beijing News).md

 There are over 100 million results about "TFBOYS" on Baidu, compared to 75 million about "Kim Soo Hyun"(김수현, 金秀贤).
 When they recorded Happy Camp(快乐大本营, a top variety show in China) in May, the scalped tickets priced 6,000 yuan.
 Thousands of fans came, which staffs of Hunan TV described as "flooded in".
-Turn to their Weibo account, the weibo WANG Yuan sent on 1st Jun. was forwarded 85,000 times, commented nearly 80,000.
+Turn to their Weibo account, the post WANG Yuan wrote on 1st Jun. was reposted 85,000 times, commented nearly 80,000.
-The weibo sent by WANG Jun-kai on 10th May about his study caused 274,000 forwards and 280,000 comments, and the fans kept commenting tips and key points of the exam.
+The post written by WANG Jun-kai on 10th May about his study caused 274,000 reposts and 280,000 comments, and the fans kept commenting tips and key points of the exam.
 Recently, they performed in a self-made drama on the web.

 This is the time for post-2000s idols.
 We interviewed the agency "Time Fengjun" that created TFBOYS, to discover the secret of the iconic group.